alexpdp7/retrofw2-rust/README.md

 My RG300 came with an SD full of software; after overwriting your internal card, you will have an "empty" RetroFW installation.
 After doing this, I grabbed the [starter pack zips](https://github.com/retrofw/retrofw.github.io/releases/tag/StarterPack2.0), unzipped the OPKs, copied them to the internal SD card and did the "update OPK links thing".
 This will install a similar set of emulators (and some applications) to the one that originally came with the device.

 After that, I extracted the ROMs folder from my original microSD backup (you can use losetup -P to create a loop device per partition in the SD card, the third one contains the games) and copied them too to the internal microSD card.
 I think the menu integration is slightly worse now, but they seem to work.

+## Thanks to...

+@glebm, @pingflood, @jbanes on #developer-talk on the RetroFW discord, which helped a noob in these affairs :)